 The British Association for Counselling and Psychotherapy is the professional association for members of the counselling professions in the UK.
 They offer an online find a therapist tool.

-Samaritans is a phone support service available 24/7 to anyone who wants to talk.
+Samaritans is a phone support service available 24/7 to anyone who wants to talk, or anyone in crisis.

 Home Start supports families with day-to-day life.
 They offer home visits from volunteers who can give practical and emotional support.
 They also help you to access other local support services.